A systematic investigation into the effect of roughness on self-propelled swimming plates: Conclusion

 \section{Conclusion}

-In this paper, we examined the effect of an egg-carton-type rough surface on a Self Propelled Swimming Body.
+In this paper, we examined the effect of an egg carton-type rough surface on a Self Propelled Swimming Body.
 We varied the wavelength of the surface to understand how different surface topologies change the flow and performance of the swimmer.
-We found a decrease in the roughness wavelength requires an increase in the wave speed to maintain SPS.
-Increasing the wave speed changed the vortex structures and consolidated the vorticity into two-dimensional packets with a distinct leading edge vortex propagating down the body.
-The long wavelength rough surfaces are dominated by horseshoe vortices shed off individual roughness elements and persisted in the wake.
-Increasing the wave speed increased the thrust, which was needed to overcome the drag induced by the roughness, but also increased the required power and the amplitude of the non-propulsive lift force.
+We found a decrease in the roughness wavelength requires a greater wave speed to maintain self-propelled swimming.
+The greater wave speed changed the vortex structures and consolidated the vorticity into two-dimensional packets with a distinct leading edge vortex propagating down the body.
+The long wavelength rough surfaces were dominated by the shedding of horseshoe vortices from individual roughness elements that persisted in the wake.
+The thrust of the plate increased with wave speed, which was needed to overcome the drag induced by the roughness.
+The increased wave speed also increased the required power and the amplitude of the non-propulsive lift force.
 These increases implied the plate was less efficient, less effective, and less steady in its swimming.
 To decouple the effects of roughness and kinematics we compared the forces and enstrophy to a smooth swimmer with identical kinematics.
-We saw that, compared to the smooth cases, the roughness reduced the power required, as well as the amplitude of the lift, and drag forces.
-There was a peak in enstrophy which coincided with a superposition of two flow modes, one dominated by three-dimensional structures and the other by the two-dimensional tubes.
-The peak in enstrophy was observed when the roughness wavelength matches the boundary layer thickness which is in line with scaling arguments defined for turbulent wall-flows (\citealt{Vanderwel2015EffectsLayers}).
+We saw that, compared to the smooth cases, the roughness reduced the power required, as well as the amplitude of the lift and drag forces.
+There was a peak in enstrophy which coincided with a superposition of two flow modes, one dominated by three-dimensional structures and the other by the two-dimensional vortex tubes.
+The peak in enstrophy persisted over all three Reynolds numbers, and collapsed when the roughness wavelength is proportional to the boundary layer thickness.
+This spike in enstrophy is not a result of increased vorticity production at the wall because we do not have a corresponding increase in body force.
+Further, this boundary-layer relationship is analogous to scaling arguments defined for turbulent wall-flows (\citealt{Vanderwel2015EffectsLayers}).